Peter Fraser, Baron Fraser of Carmyllie

-Peter Lovat Fraser, Baron Fraser of Carmyllie, PC, QC (29 May 1945 – 22 June 2013) was a Scottish politician and advocate.
+Peter Lovat Fraser, Baron Fraser of Carmyllie (29 May 1945 – 22 June 2013) was a Scottish politician and advocate who served as the Solicitor General for Scotland (1982–1989) and the Lord Advocate (1989–1992).

 Early life and family

-Fraser's mother died when he was 12 while living in Zambia, where his father was serving as a minister.
-Anthony Eden, then Prime Minister, intervened at the request of family friend Brendan Bracken to help Fraser obtain a scholarship to Loretto School, Musselburgh, East Lothian, the private school where Eden was a trustee.
-He graduated BA (Hons) and LLM (Hons), Gonville and Caius College, Cambridge, before going to the University of Edinburgh.
-He was elected to the Faculty of Advocates in 1969 and in 1972 he lectured part-time in constitutional law at Heriot-Watt University for two years.
+He was born in Luanshya, Zambia, where his father, George Robson Fraser, served as a Church of Scotland minister.
+He attended preparatory school in Grahamstown, South Africa, until the age of 12, when his mother, Helen Jean Meiklejohn, died.
+Prime Minister Anthony Eden intervened at the request of family friend Brendan Bracken to help Fraser obtain a scholarship to Loretto School, Musselburgh, East Lothian, the private school where Eden was a trustee.
+He graduated with BA (Hons) and LLM (Hons) from Gonville and Caius College, Cambridge, in 1967, before completing his studies at the University of Edinburgh.
+He was elected to the Faculty of Advocates in 1969 and he lectured part-time in constitutional law at Heriot-Watt University from 1972 to 1974.
+He chaired the Scottish Conservative lawyers Reform Group in 1976.
 In 1979 he was appointed Standing Junior Counsel for the Foreign and Commonwealth Office and became a Queen's Counsel in 1982.

 In 1969 he married Fiona Murray Mair.
 The couple had three children: Jane, Jamie and Katie.

 Conservative politician

+Fraser campaigned for British entry into the European Economic Community in 1973.

-Fraser first stood for Parliament for Aberdeen North in October 1974, but was beaten by Labour's Robert Hughes.
+He first stood for Parliament for Aberdeen North in October 1974, but was beaten by Labour's Robert Hughes.

+During the early part of his career he was Chairman of the Thistle Group, the Scottish equivalent of the Bow Group conservative think tank, where he championed devolution.
+In the House of Commons, he was a member of the Blue Chips dining club, which represented the left wing of the Conservative Party.

 He was elected as a Conservative & Unionist Member of Parliament for South Angus in 1979, where he remained in the House of Commons until June 1987 (from 1983 representing East Angus).
 He was one of several prominent Conservative MPs to lose their seats in Scotland at the 1987 general election.

-He was Parliamentary Private Secretary to George Younger, Secretary of State for Scotland.
+He was secretary of the Conservative backbench Scottish Committee (1980–1982) and Parliamentary Private Secretary to George Younger, Secretary of State for Scotland (1981–1982).
 In 1982 he was appointed Solicitor General for Scotland by Margaret Thatcher and became Lord Advocate in 1989.
-He was created a life peer as Baron Fraser of Carmyllie, of Carmyllie in the District of Angus on 10 February 1989 and was appointed a member of the Privy Council the same year.
+He was created a life peer as Baron Fraser of Carmyllie, of Carmyllie in the District of Angus on 10 February 1989 and was appointed a member of the Privy Council in the same year.